 Installing Java SDK

 A Java SDK is required by Vaadin and also by any of the Java IDEs.
-Vaadin is compatible with Java 1.6 and later editions, be we recommend using Java 8 for Vaadin development.
+Vaadin Framework 8 requires Java 8.
 Java EE 7 is required for proper server push support with WebSockets.

 Follow the following steps: